candcook/FOQUS/docs/source/chapt_sdoe/examples-nonuniform.rst

    Example NUSF2 choice of file for candidate set

-2. Next, by selecting **View** and then **Plot** it is possible to see the pairwise scatterplot of all of candidate points.
+2. Next, by selecting **View** and then **Plot** it is possible to see the pairwise scatterplot of all candidate points.
 Note that in this file there are 6 columns - the Label column will be used to identify which of the candidates are selected in the constructed designs.
 The Weights column summarizes how desirable a candidate point is by its proximity to the anticipated optimum location.
+Larger weights assigned to candidate points indicate that they are closer to the anticipated optimum location, and thus are more desirable to include in a potential design.

 .. figure:: figs/NUSFex2_columns.png
    :alt: Home Screen